-How and why did you begin?
+How and why did I begin?

 Back in the summer of 2010, I finally took a break from my job as well as my eventless life and went for my first Himalayan trek.
-I was doing it solo but solo was not trendy back then, at least in India.
+I was doing it solo but travelling solo was not trendy back then, at least in India.
 Nevertheless, as an introvert and a near misanthrope, it came naturally to me.
 During this trip, I also realized that beyond the usual cliched tourist spots, most great places in India lack good documentation.
 Especially for solo backpackers and budget travellers, useful information was in short supply.
-So, I though I could do better than the existing players.
+So, I thought I could do better than the existing players.

 I took my time.
 For the first time in my life, I had some sort of a goal and I wanted to do it professionally with a long-term vision.
 Finally, I launched this website in 2011.
-Initially it was a slow process.
-I still had a parallel job and was not traveling as much as I could.
+Initially, it was a slow process.
+I still had a parallel job and was not travelling as much as I could.
 However, since the end of 2013, I have been doing this fulltime and have no intention of going back to that life.

 You can still see my first ever post in this blog that I have kept unaltered.

-Have you ever published or got featured elsewhere?
+Have I ever got published elsewhere?